Skip to content

 Are all or some foreign companies whose securities trade in a public market either REQUIRED or PERMITTED to use IFRS Accounting Standards in their consolidated financial statements?

-Yes.
-In 2007 the SEC issued its final rule that removed in 2007 the requirement for foreign private issuers to reconcile their financial reports with US GAAP if their financial statements are prepared using IFRS Standards as issued by the Board.
+In 2007 the SEC issued its final rule that removed the requirement for foreign private issuers to reconcile their financial reports with US GAAP if their financial statements are prepared using IFRS Accounting Standards as issued by the IASB.

 If YES, are IFRS Accounting Standards REQUIRED or PERMITTED in such cases?

-IFRS Standards as issued by the Board are permitted.
+IFRS Accounting Standards as issued by the IASB are permitted.

 Does that apply to ALL foreign companies whose securities trade in a public market, or only SOME?
 If some, which ones?

-It applies to all foreign private issuers, as this term is defined in the SEC’s rules.
+It applies to all foreign private issuers, as that term is defined in the SEC’s rules.

 IFRS ENDORSEMENT